Baby Ecology book is here! Learn more

 Types of fabric to make cloth wipes

-Next, cut your fabric into 8 x 8 inch squares:
+Next, cut your fabric into approximately 8 x 8 inch squares:

 Fabric squares cut to make cloth wipes